dswann101164/azure-noob-blog/posts/2025-11-24-resource-tags-100k-problem.md

 ---
-title: The 100,000 Tag Problem in Enterprise Azure
+title: "The $100k Tag Problem: Calculating Hidden Azure Costs (2025)"
 date: 2025-11-24
 summary: What happens when an enterprise ends up with 100,000+ tag variations, why it happens in the real world, and how to systematically clean it up without breaking